 My Observations

-So you keep it at the “cappuccino” setting for as long as you want to aerate the milk for, and then change it to the hot milk setting, which covers the air intake, so you literally continue to heat and spin the milk (spin meaning a vortex is created which distributes the bubbles) until you reach the desired milk temperature.
+So you keep it at the “cappuccino” setting for as long as you want to aerate the milk for, and then change it to the hot milk setting, which covers the air intake, so you just continue to heat and spin the milk (spin meaning a vortex is created which distributes the bubbles) until you reach the desired milk temperature.

 Check Price – Amazon UKCheck Price – Currys